Inference with Randomized Regression Trees: RRT algorithm and model fit

 \subsection{TREE-model}

-Introducing some notations, let $\bS$ denote the collection of all splits generated by the RRT Algorithm \ref{alg:RRT}, and let $\bW$ collect all the external randomization variables added to the gain functions to obtain the splits in $\bS$.
+For developing inference, we introduce some more notation.
+Let $\bS$ be the collection of all splits generated by the RRT Algorithm \ref{alg:RRT}, and $\bW$ is the collection of all external random variables added to the gain functions to generate these splits.
 The output of the RRT algorithm, denoted as $\Tree(Y, \bW)=\bR = \{R_1, R_2, \ldots, R_M\}$, is the set of terminal regions in the tree, also called leaves.
 Furthermore, let $\bP = \cbracket{P_{1}=\mathbb{R}^{p},\ldots,P_{K}}$ denote all the internal or non-terminal regions in this tree output.

-Suppose for our observed realization of the data $Y=y$, the $M$ terminal regions observed as output of the RRT algorithm are $\{R_{1}=\cR_1, R_{2}=\cR_2, \ldots, R_{M}=\cR_M\}.$ Associated with this output, a predictive TREE-model for the RRT is given by:
+Suppose for our observed realization of the data $Y=y$, the $M$ terminal regions observed as output of the RRT algorithm are $\{R_{1}=\cR_1, R_{2}=\cR_2, \ldots, R_{M}=\cR_M\}.$ Associated with this output, a simple predictive piecewise-constant TREE-model for the RRT is given by:

 where $X_i$ represents the $i$-th observed value for the $p$ predictors.
-Note that the $M$ parameters $\{\mu_{\cR_1}, \mu_{\cR_2}, \ldots, \mu_{\cR_m}\}$ in this TREE-model depend on the data and the externally added randomization variables through the splits generated during the tree-growing process of the RRT algorithm.
+Note that the $M$ parameters $\{\mu_{\cR_1}, \mu_{\cR_2}, \ldots, \mu_{\cR_m}\}$ in this TREE-model depend on the data and randomization variables through the splits generated during the tree-growing process of the RRT algorithm.

-Conducting inference in the TREE-model described in \eqref{tree:model} is a natural step.
-One common task is performing inference on the model parameters $\mu_{\cR}$, for $\cR \in \bcR$, where $\bcR$ is the observed value of $\bR$.
-Another task is comparing differences between the mean parameters of two sibling regions within the tree, $\mu_{\cR}-\mu_{\cR'}$, if $\cR$ and $\cR'$ are two sibling regions in the TREE-model.
-As emphasized earlier, none of these tasks can be addressed with na{\"i}ve inference, due to the complex dependence between the TREE-model and our data.
+This model is commonly used for predicting outcomes for new observations, yet an equally fundamental task is to draw statistical inference on the population parameters of the fitted model.
+One natural task is performing inference on the mean parameters $\mu_{\cR}$, for $\cR \in \bcR$, where $\bcR$ is the observed value of $\bR$.
+Figure~\ref{fig:toy_eg_1} in Section \ref{sec:intro} shows the interval estimates of the mean parameters in the model fitted by the RRT.
+Another important task is comparing differences between the mean parameters of two sibling regions within the tree, $\mu_{\cR}-\mu_{\cR'}$, if $\cR$ and $\cR'$ are two sibling regions in the TREE-model.
+As emphasized earlier, none of these tasks can be addressed with na{\"i}ve inference, due to the complex dependence between the TREE-model and the observed data.